healeycodes/healeycodes.com/posts/compiling-lisp-to-bytecode-and-running-it.md

 I think it's possible to encode more precise ownership semantics using Rust's lifetime system but I went with reference counting (`Rc`) so that I could ship!

-I haven't profiled my VM or made any performance improvements after I got it running but I have two ideas top of mind:
+Reflecting on the current design, I have a few ideas to improve the VM's performance:

 - One idea is to compact the stack layout to minimize cache misses.
-Currently, pushing entire closures and their bytecode onto the stack may introduce inefficiencies in memory access.
+Currently, pushing entire closures and their bytecode onto the stack introduces inefficiencies in memory access.
 A better approach might be to store only references to the closure's bytecode on the stack or use a register-based architecture to keep frequently accessed values in fast, CPU-level storage.
 - In practice, most function calls will have a small number of arguments, making Rust's general-purpose `HashMap` an over-engineered solution.
 Using specialized data structures like `arrayvec` or `smallvec` would allow me to store small numbers of arguments inline, significantly improving lookup speed and reducing memory overhead.
+- Instructions can be combined like `load_var` and `call_lambda`, or `less_than` and `jump`.
+- The match-based dispatch mechanism (how instructions are decoded and executed) is not optimal.
+Possible improvements here involve using direct threading i.e. replacing the big match statement with jump tables.
+Instead of matching over each bytecode and performing a branch for each one, each bytecode directly jumps to its handler.

 The source code can be found [on GitHub](https://github.com/healeycodes/lisp-to-js).
 I have also come to realize that the repository is now misnamed as it does more than compile to JavaScript but alas!